Aathok-Git/cs260-startup/notes.md

 ## HTML Notes

-Default page should return an html doc called index.html
+- Default page should return an html doc called index.html
+-

+## CSS Notes
+- CSS determines how the page should render the HTML.
+- The style element in CSS affects all the text in the HTML
+- An inline style will override the global style
+- the reference in html has to match the name of the CSS file
+- use something like `<link rel="stylesheet" href="styles.css" />`
+- In css, declare the type of tag you want the style to affect (called a selector)
+- can import fonts with the `@import url('google font url')`

 ## AI Notes